Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Numerical methodology

-Secondly, in simulations with stochastic IMF sampling, SN energy is released through discrete events rather than all at once.
+Secondly, in simulations with stochastic IMF sampling, the SN energy is released through discrete events rather than in a single burst.
 As detailed in Section~\ref{sec:2.3.2}, after randomly sampling Pop~II stars from a specified IMF, we retain only the information of massive stars, categorized into eight mass bins.
 If the age of a selected star surpasses the main-sequence lifetime of its progenitor, a CCSN event is triggered, releasing thermal energy and metals into the surrounding gas particles.
 Consequently, multiple SN explosions can occur individually within a single stellar cluster, starting with the explosion of the most massive Type~II SN progenitor.
 Each SN releases an energy of $E_{\rm SN, single}=10^{51}$ erg.
-The lifetime and stellar yields of each progenitor are calculated based on their mass and metallicity, using the information of the high-mass star previously stored through IMF sampling (\citealp{Portinari1998}).
+The lifetime and stellar yields of each progenitor are calculated on the basis of their mass and metallicity, using the information of the high-mass star previously stored through IMF sampling (\citealp{Portinari1998}).

+We should mention that in the {\sc Burst} and {\sc Indiv} runs, SN feedback is applied instantaneously upon star formation to compensate for the lack of photoionization heating effects.
+To enable a meaningful comparison with these runs, we implemented the {\sc Simf} runs with no delay time for stars in the most massive bin, which have the shortest lifetimes.
+This means that the first star to explode as an SN is triggered immediately after star formation, with no delay between star formation and SN feedback.
+Subsequent stars, however, explode with a time delay corresponding to their respective lifetimes.
+This adjustment allows us to isolate the effects of discrete temporal SN feedback in comparison with the other two methods.
+As in the other runs, {\sc Simf} also omits photoionization heating for massive stars that explode after a delay.
+We discuss the effect of delay time in Section~\ref{sec:4}.

-Thirdly, using individual IMF sampling, a Type~II SN event happens whenever an individual massive Pop~II star ($8-40\msun$) forms, releasing an energy of $E_{\rm SN, single}=10^{51}$ erg along with corresponding metals into the ISM.
-Unlike the {\sc Burst} and {\sc SIMF} methods, which typically result in 4-5 SN events from a single SSP when Pop II star formation takes place, this individual sampling approach allows prior explosions to regulate star formation more consistently, determining whether subsequent explosions will occur.
-This means that, although the {\sc SIMF} method also considers individual SN explosions, multiple events are set to occur regardless of whether the surrounding medium has already been regulated.
+Third, using individual IMF sampling, a Type~II SN event happens whenever an individual massive Pop~II star ($8-40\msun$) forms, releasing an energy of $E_{\rm SN, single}=10^{51}$ erg along with the corresponding metals into the ISM.
+Unlike the {\sc Burst} and {\sc Simf} methods, which typically result in 3-4 SN events from a single SSP when Pop II star formation takes place, this individual sampling approach allows prior explosions to regulate star formation more consistently, determining whether subsequent explosions will occur.
+This means that, although the {\sc Simf} method also considers individual SN explosions, multiple events are set to occur regardless of whether the surrounding medium has already been regulated.